JustReddy7397/NanoLimboAddon/README.md

 ## Installation

+Bungee:
-- Download the plugin from SpigotMC: Not available yet
+- Download the plugin from SpigotMC: [Click](https://www.spigotmc.org/resources/nanolimboaddon.110966/ )
 - Put the Bungeecord version in your bungee's plugins folder
 - Put the Spigot version in your spigots plugins folder
 - Start editing the config.yml of both
+- Restart the server
+- Enjoy the plugin :)

+Spigot:
+- Do Bungee installation
+- Edit config.yml and copy the servers from the Bungee's one to here
 - Restart the server
 - Enjoy the plugin :)